-We are a community Pre-school for 2 to 4 year olds.
+We are a community Pre-School for 2 to 4 year olds.
 We provide a warm, friendly environment to support children in their development.
-Our staff are experienced and well qualified, some to levels 6 and 7.
-We provide outdoor play in all weathers, incorporating explorations of the natural world, including growing our own potatoes which are planted, cared for and harvested by the children.
+Our staff are all experienced and well qualified some up to level 6.
+We provide outdoor play in all weathers incorporating explorations of the natural world, including growing potatoes and strawberries which are planted, cared for and harvested by the children.

 We are a sessional, community Pre-School.
 We have a staff of three working the morning sessions and a staff of two working the afternoon sessions Monday to Thursday.
 On friday we have a staff of three working the morning session.
 All our staff are trained in First Aid.

 We have an outdoor play area which has some large equipment, including a playhouse.
 We have developed a sensory garden in which the children are able to grow fruit and vegetables during the spring and summer months.
 The children experience planting, nurturing and harvesting the produce.
 They are then able to taste the produce they have grown at snack time, when they are able to savour the fruit and vegetables they have grown.
 They enjoy chatting and sharing their gardening experiences.

 The children go outside between 11:15 am and 12 pm and we aim to do this in sunshine and rain.
 We expect the children to be dressed in appropriate clothing for the weather.
 This will allow them the experience the different seasons, temperature and changes in weather.